- Selecting What Calls Are to Be Shown ---

 The three buttons on the top right corner gives you a control over what calls to show out of the entire calls database.

-First click on the Date Selection menu button and choose from Today, This Week, Last Week, This Month, Last Month, or Custom.
+First click (date selection menu) and choose from Today, This Week, Last Week, This Month, Last Month, or Custom.
 Custom lets you specify any date range.
 Today is the default choice.

 Note that the search results may show calls with seemingly no connection at all to the search phrase.
 This is because those call have extra details which are not shown that do contain the search phrase.
-We will discuss those extra details shortly, when we talk about Flow.
+We will discuss those extra details shortly, when we talk about call flow.

 Don’t forget to delete the search phrase once you found the desired record, otherwise it will keep affecting any further selection you perform!

-Similarly, instead of a specific search, you can filter the results for more general findings.
-To do that click on the Filter icon which will bring up the filter window.
+Instead of a specific search, you can filter the results for more general findings.
+To do that click to bring up the filter window.

-- In the Queue or Agent drop-down menus, click check-boxes to select the specific items for which call logs will be displayed.
+- In the Queue or Agent drop-down menus, check the boxes to select the specific items for which call logs will be displayed.
 What is not selected will be filtered out.

-- In the Hold or Talk time you need to specify a duration by first selecting seconds, minutes, or hours in either From or To fields.
-When you do that you can adjust the duration by clicking the up or down arrows that shows up to change the relevant digits.
+- In the Hold or Talk Time drop-down menus you need to specify a duration by first selecting seconds, minutes, or hours in either the From or To fields.
+Adjust the duration by clicking the up or down arrows that shows up to change the relevant digits.

 Click Update to apply the filters, or Clear to remove all filters.